nuviktor/mcdc/README.md

 # Minecraft/Discord integration

+## Usage

+Assuming the default prefix, you can run the following commands:

+* `mcstart` - will start the server again if it crashed.
+* `mcstatus` - will reply with the current number of players on the server and their names.

 ## Installation

 The steps below assume you already have a running Minecraft server on Linux with NodeJS, NPM and git installed.